eCommerce SEO Checklist: The Best Practices For 2023

 - JSON-LD is the most recommended format.

-- Using structured data on product pages will help show reviews, price, and stock information directly in product search results.
+- Using structured data on product pages will help show reviews, prices, and stock information directly in product search results.

 - Use a single top-level Type on a given webpage.